 Some people confuse the deposit and the down payment.
 Think of the deposit as a down payment on your down payment.
 The amount is typically around $10,000 but can vary depending on how serious you are about buying the home, and the price.
 The deposit comes in the form of a certified cheque or bank draft with the Offer to Purchase.
 This deposit will be deducted from your required down payment amount.

 There is a lot to know about buying a home before you dive in.
 Lean on your team of real estate professionals to ensure you’re aware of all the requirements and the options available to you.
-Your financial advisor, your lawyer and your real estate agent know the ins and outs of the purchasing process, so you don’t have to navigate this maze alone.
+Your financial advisor, lawyer and real estate agent know the ins and outs of the purchasing process, so you don’t have to navigate this road alone.